dgroomes/kafka-playground/kafka-consumer-algorithms/README.md

   whole test suite which is too much to do manually at this point.
 This module has morphed from the original "kafka-in-kafka-out" vision to comparing algorithms.
 I think that's good.
 * [ ] Review the start/stop logic.
 This is always so hard to get right.
+* [x] DONE Steady or staccato load.
+I want to see the 10-20 messages produced in individual moments.
+Also, consider renaming the basic load and uneven loads to "batchy" and "batch-uneven".
+* [ ] Use "pause" to fine-grain control the in-flight work instead of stopping the whole intake.
+We basically need to have an uninterrupted rhythm of polls.
+* [ ] Look into the metrics middleware again.
+I want to inject that from the runner and then continually print out the state of the consumer.
+I know we have out-of-process metrics on the test runner side, but I want to see what the in-flight work is and if a partition is paused.
+* [ ] Reconsider the limitations of `concurrent-across-partitions-within-same-poll`.
+Does a given `poll` call only get messages for a subset of partitions under certain conditions like the broker doesn't have all the partitions, or something about primary/secondary?
+Because if a `poll` only gets messages for one partition, there is no concurrency benefit.
+* [ ] Reduce the max poll and reduce the in-flight limit.
+As with everything, reducing down to the smallest reproducible configuration helps us focus on concepts.
+Shedding complexity begets shedding more complexity.

 ## Finished Wish List Items